com-480-data-visualization/project-2023-les-derniers-vainqueurs/README.md

 To see the interactive plot, please kindly visit our [Data Analysis Pipeline](./DataAnalysisPipeline.ipynb)

-Every Pokemon coule take 1 to 2 ```Type``` different type and type combinations have different defense against other type and type combinations.
+Every Pokemon coule take 1 to 2 ```Type```, different type and type combinations have different defense against other type and type combinations.
 As demonstration we plot the size of different types here.

 ![alt text](/img/milestone1/Types.png "types")
 To see the interactive plot, please kindly visit our [Data Analysis Pipeline](./DataAnalysisPipeline.ipynb)